mazenabid/mazen-abid/README.md

 # Mazen Abid
 # About Me:
-I’m currently doing Software Engineering at the University of Regina<br> I’m looking for internships before my capstone project<br> Fun fact: I'm a photographer and designer/illustrator.
+I’m currently doing Software Engineering at the University of Regina and I’m looking for an internships before my capstone project<br> Fun fact: I'm a photographer and designer/illustrator.
 I love working with UX/UI and I have a profile on Behance!

 ## 🌐 Socials: